Cedrick Wilson Sr.: Regular season

+Playoffs

 Personal life

 In 2008, Wilson began serving as offensive coordinator at Douglass High School in Memphis, Tennessee.
 Dee Montgomery, Wilson's former coach at Melrose High School, is also on the staff.

-Wilson's son, Cedrick Wilson Jr., is currently a wide receiver for the Miami Dolphins of the National Football League.
+Wilson's son, Cedrick Wilson Jr., is currently a wide receiver for the New Orleans Saints of the National Football League.

 Wilson later moved to White Station High School in Memphis as a volunteer coach, and became a substitute physical education teacher in the Memphis City Schools system.
 However, in October 2012, Wilson was indicted on federal charges of fraud for hiring two people to take his teacher certification exams in his place.
 This was part of a massive scam orchestrated by longtime Memphis educator Clarence Mumford in which dozens of teachers in Tennessee, Mississippi, and Arkansas paid Mumford as much as $3,000 to hire people to take teacher certification exams for them.

-Cedrick is now the head football coach at Melrose, his old high school.
+Wilson was named the head football coach at Melrose, his old high school.
+Wilson was not retained as the head coach following the 2021 season.